 Mental health difficulties affect many people in the United States today.
 As a matter of fact, 1 in 5 Americans are currently living with mental illness, enduring symptoms that may range from mild to moderate.
 One of the most common mental health disorders is depression, which is characterized as a mood disorder and affects over 16.2 million adults over the age of 18.
 These persistent feelings of sadness and a loss of hope can seriously alter the quality of life in an individual.

 Fortunately, for many people, both medications and therapy have proven to be exceedingly effective in the treatment of depression and anxiety.
 However, up to one third of those diagnosed with mental illness are resistant to traditional medication and treatment.
-This is another disorder known as TRD, or Treatment Resistant Depression.
-Those who are unresponsive to treatment with two or more antidepressant medication trials are considered treatment resistant.
+This disorder is known as TRD, or Treatment Resistant Depression, when individuals are unresponsive to treatment with two or more antidepressant medication trials.
 Luckily, recent research and treatments are finding promise in the integration of Ketamine Therapy along with cognitive therapy in the treatment of depression.